gjaynir0508/mosiac-motif/README.md

 ## Info

-I have used Python to create a GUI with PySimpleGUI library and a naive approach to solving the Mosaic Browsing problem (yeah, general nested looping - bad $O(n^2)$ time complexity, for a better approach, see the video solutions on YouTube that use a Fast Forier Transform and String Pattern Matching techniques).
-The main idea is to try and make a GUI to visually look at the matches.
+I have used Python to create a GUI with PySimpleGUI library and a naive approach to solving the Mosaic Browsing problem (yeah, general nested looping - bad $O(n^2)$ time complexity, for a better approach, refer to the official solution video on YouTube that use a Fast Fourier Transform and String Pattern Matching techniques).
+The main idea here is to make a GUI to visually look at the matches.

 ## Codeview